Maintain the highest safety standards in the industry while having fun in the mountains and achieving the goals of my guests

 Avalanche Canada is Canada's national public avalanche safety organization.
 Avalanche Canada develops and delivers public avalanche forecasts and special public avalanche warnings for many of the mountainous regions of Western Canada.
 Avalanche Canada also provides curriculum and support to instructors of recreational Avalanche Skills Training (AST) courses, delivers public avalanche education awareness and education programs, encourages public avalanche research, provides curriculum to teachers and organizations, and acts as a central hub for avalanche information.

 It is a crucial part of every guides training process to undergo extensive training in first aid and medical procedures.
-I have a 80 hour certification in wilderness first aid, which is the industry standard for outdoor professionals.
+I have a 80-hours certification in wilderness first aid (wilderness first responder), which is the industry standard for outdoor professionals.
 To stay current and up to date I take recertification course every three years.